Life after your Diabetes diagnosis: the one week milestone.

 - Was it a special occasion like a birthday or festival?

-- Were you eating at home or in public, and does that impact your choice at all?
+- Were you eating at home or in public, and does that influence your choice?

 The next checkpoint